Other Naming Strategies

 We aim for clear and simple names that are easy to search for in the Webflow panel.
 They should also be easy to type when coding.

-While it is flexible, we recommend naming Webflow components like natural and brief English titles and capitalizing them correctly.
-Group components into folders logically, and make their names easily searchable and identifiable.
+While it is flexible, we recommend naming Webflow components using natural and concise English titles with title capitalization; keep names short and make your components easily searchable and identifiable.
+Organize your components into folders.
 Examples:

 Blog Card